 I felt sorry for myself that she wasn’t home for my birthday, a little lost in the crowd perhaps.
 But it was clear to me that my birthday gift was an act of love.
-A message to me that although life didn’t always feel perfect, that she loved me intensely.
+A message to me that although life didn’t always feel perfect, she loved me intensely.
+This was parenting lesson number one.

 Even though child no. 9 was on his way, I was not forgotten.